This post may contain affiliate links. Please read the disclosure policy to learn more.

 In a medium bowl, whisk together flour, rolled oats, baking soda, ground cinnamon, ground ginger, and kosher salt.

-In a large mixing bowl or the bowl of a stand mixer, whip the butter on high speed until fluffy.
+In a separate mixing bowl or the bowl of a stand mixer, whip the butter on high speed until fluffy.

 Add the sugars, followed by the black treacle, and mix until well combined.